kaldas/kaldas.github.io/_posts/2016-11-28-creating-intention-revealing-test-factories.md

 featured_image: /images/cover.jpg
 ---

 I've been creating test factories and I always think they are hard to read.
-Recently I have been reading a book called Growing Object-Oriented Software Guided by Tests and I found a much more intention revealing practice.
-This is what is called the Builder pattern.
-I decided to experiment creating a test case factory using the Builder pattern.
+Recently I have been reading a book called Growing Object-Oriented Software Guided by Tests.
+This gave me the idea of applying the Builder pattern to my test factory itself.
+Now was this a good idea or am I over complicating this?
+See for yourself and decide.

 Below is my test case factory built with the Builder pattern: